Welcome

 Looking forward to exploring the world of advocacy and awareness with you.
 Feel free to invite others along for the ride.

 DWARFISM TRILOGY SPECIAL: Order your personally autographed paperback set and enjoy a $45 value for only $20, plus $4 postage.
-Email angela@angelamuirvanetten.com with info on who the books are for and where they should be mailed.
+Email angela@angelamuirvanetten.com with the name of the book’s recipient and the name and address of where the books should be mailed.

 Blog Highlights